Code-Institute-Submissions/webalyzer/README.md

     | #444655 |![Gradient Palette](./assets/images/readme/444655.png)|
     | #A8AABC |![Gradient Palette](./assets/images/readme/a8aabc.png)|

-    The background image was produced by the shades of the main three colors.
+    The background image was produced from the shades of the main three colors.

     <br>